Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 Electric Boilers – Standard Series- Technical data – Flexiheat UK

-Each boiler is tested – on water circuit tightness and the function of the regulating and safety components, before it leaves the factory, and comes with a 2 year warranty.
+Each boiler is tested – on water circuit tightness and the function of the heating elements and safety checks, before it leaves the factory, and come with a 2 year warranty.

 Download the Flexiheat Brochure For Electric Boilers “FHEL” Range